 Additionally, he has been involved in international ophthalmology traveling to Mombasa, Kenya as well as to Hauna Village, Papua New Guinea and southeastern Romania.
 There are many people throughout the world who do not have access to the common vision restoring procedures of western society.

-Finally information technology is an area in which Dr. Ulrich finds himself drawn tremendously and through this he seeks to improve efficiency in the department clinically as well as within the residency program.
+Information technology is an area in which Dr. Ulrich finds himself drawn tremendously and through this he seeks to improve efficiency in the department clinically as well as within the residency program.
 This is done through database development and deployment to automate many processes.
 In November of 2002 he assumed the role of developing, deploying, and maintaining the department website and in 2012 the Vision Discovery Institute website.
+At this point he is in the fourth iteration of the website.
 Please do not hesitate to contact him with any suggestion or comment you have about these pages.